keys icon

 When might you have to pay a higher rate of stamp duty?

-If you purchase a new property and then have a delay in selling your existing home, you will be classed as a second-home owner and will need to pay the higher rate of stamp duty of an additional 5% on each stamp duty band.
-If you sell or transfer your previous home within three years, then you may be able to claim a refund of the higher rate stamp duty.
+If you purchase a new property and then have a delay in selling your existing home, you will be classed as a second-home owner and will also need to pay the higher rate of stamp duty.
+But, if you sell or transfer your previous home within three years, you may be able to claim a refund of this higher rate.

 Mortgage guides